dhairyagothi/100_days_100_web_project/README.md

 - Day 76 ] animated searchbar
 - Day 77 ] rock-paper-scissor-game project
 - Day 78 ] npm package search
 - Day 79 ] linkedin homepage clone using react

+- Day-95.]
+TodoList in React-TS-Tailwind ( to use this TodoList you need to first clone this repo -> open folder TodoList-React-TS-Tailwind -> npm i -> npm run dev -> open http://localhost:5173 -> see TodoList . that's it all set.

 ## Discord Channel for VSoC 2024 Contributors